Harshil015/Advanced-Firewall-IPS/README.md

 **Geo-IP filtering** — `xtables-addons` blocks traffic by country of origin, layered on top of the stateful rules.

-**Persistent bans** — banned IPs are written to a file and automatically re-applied on every reboot, so a restart doesn't reset the ban list.
+**Persistent bans** — banned IPs are written to a file and automatically re-applied on every reboot, so a restart doesn't reset the ban list. **This describes the iptables path (`firewall.sh`) specifically.** The nftables path (`nftables.rules`) uses a different, intentionally simpler policy: bans there auto-expire after 1 hour (via nftables' set timeouts) rather than persisting indefinitely.
+Pick whichever behavior fits your use case, or edit `nftables.rules`' `timeout 1h` values to change it.

 **Real-time alerting** — Slack and Discord webhooks fire the moment an IP is banned, so the logs don't need to be watched directly.